 I studied French and German at secondary school and did a BA in Chinese and Japanese at the Univeristy of Leeds.
 During the second year of my degree I spent a semester studying Mandarin in Taipei, a semester studying Japanese in Osaka, and the rest of the time exploring China and Hong Kong.

 After graduating I won a scholarship to study Chinese for another year in Taipei, then worked for the British Council there for four years.
-I returned to the UK in 1998, tried to set up my own web design and translation business, which didn't take off, but eventually developed into this website, then got a job as a multilingual job developer in Brighton.
+I returned to the UK in 1998, tried to set up my own web design and translation business, which didn't take off, but eventually developed into this site, then got a job as a multilingual job developer in Brighton.

 After languages my main passion is music - I sing in a number of choirs and other groups, write songs and tunes, play various musical instruments and often go to concerts.
 I also enjoy reading, and juggling.